Mark Graver is an award winning artist/printmaker, curator and tutor. He specialises in Acrylic Resist Etching, Digital Printmaking and Video Art.

 Born in St.Albans, England in 1964, he moved to Kerikeri ,New Zealand in 2003.
 In 2005 he established the Wharepuke Print Studio, New Zealand’s only dedicated acrylic resist etching workshop.
 In 2009 he and partner Tania Booth set up Art at Wharepuke, a gallery specialising in international printmaking and in 2015 The Wharepuke Art Park Sculpture Trail

 His current practice involves working with printmaking, digital video and sound with interest concentrated at the point where these approaches meet and cross – the editonable act/event/encounter of pulling a print or screening a film, the re-presenting of this act/event/encounter and its relationship with memory, place and time.

-He exhibits widely and his work is held in many international public collections such as:
+Mark Graver’s work is held in many international public collections such as:

 His work has been included in many international exhibitions and has been shown alongside artists such as Antoni Tapies, Barbara Hepworth, Ben Nicholson, Sir Terry Frost, Ian McKeever, Stanley Jones, Marc Quinn, JMW Turner and Patrick Heron.